TuberculosisSpecimen/diss/_dissertation/Section_7-3-3.md

 subsectiondisplay: 3
 ---

-*The Municipal Tuberculosis Sanitarium Research Laboratory*

-By H. C. Sweany, M. D.

-Medical Director of Research.
+From Sweany, H. C. "The Municipal Tuberculosis Sanitarium Research Laboratory" *City of Chicago Municipal Tuberculosis Sanatarium Monthly Bulletin.* 1923, 3 (10).
+City of Chicago Municipal Tuberculosis Sanitarium.
+89-96.

 The original plans of the Municipal Tuberculosis Sanitarium included a laboratory, but it was almost a misnomer.
 It consisted of two small rooms in the corner of the main administration building with two rooms in the basement for animals and storage.
 In addition a few small rooms in different units over the grounds were used for laboratory purposes.